Film Photography News — April 2023 Recap

 Today’s Film Ferrania is an Italian firm that got its start all the way back in 2014 (the original brand was founded in 1913).

 Their goal was to bring back slide film, which I supported with small funds when they launched the Kickstarter campaign nine years ago.
 Unfortunately, that never happened.
 Instead, we’ve got P30: a high-contrast ISO 80 film.
-And after years of just that, Ferrania has just released Orto, an orthochromatic ISO 50 black and white film.
+And after years of just that, Ferrania has just released Orto, an orthochromatic ISO 50 black-and-white film.

 Film Photography Project has also released a new film: FPP Sun, and super-slow ISO 1 colour film.